aavegotchi/aavegotchi-wiki/posts/en/ghst.md

 <ul>
   <li><b><a href="https://discord.com/channels/732491344970383370/737923459061121044/738035042399551569">Become an Aagent</a></b>.
 Every time you successfully complete a Mission, your Role in the Aavegotchi Discord increases by one.
 When Aavegotchi launches on Mainnet (announced for December 2020), Mission participants will be entered into giveaways for Aavegotchi swag, including $GHST tokens, fab wearables, and consumables.
 Each Level will have its own giveaway, so the higher your level, the more chances you’ll have!
   &nbsp;
-  <li><b><a href="https://discord.com/invite/NPwnWB6">Become an examplary Aagent</a></b>.
+  <li><b><a href="https://discord.com/invite/NPwnWB6">Become an exemplary Aagent</a></b>.
 Our beloved Aavegotchi founders have always rewarded the Aagents that went the extra mile.
 Have a look at the Discord discussions, there may be some acitivty that will stick to your skills.
   &nbsp;
   <li><b>Soon... bored with yield farming?
 Try rarity farming!</b> The rarest your Aavegotchi, the more GHST rewards you will get back.
 Read the <a href="https://wiki.aavegotchi.com/en/rarity-farming">aawesome article for more details.</a>
   &nbsp;